DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### -d, --debug-mode

-Specify this option to run tests in the debugging mode.
-In this mode, test execution is paused before the first action or assertion allowing you to invoke the developer tools and debug.
+Specify this option to run tests in the debug mode.
+In this mode, test execution is paused before the first action or assertion so that you can invoke the developer tools and debug.

 The footer displays a status bar in which you can resume test execution or skip to the next action or assertion.

 ![Debugging status bar](../../images/debugging/client-debugging-footer.png)

-> If the test you run in the debugging mode contains a [test hook](../test-api/test-code-structure.md#test-hooks),
+> If the test you run in the debug mode contains a [test hook](../guides/basic-guides/test-organization.md#test-hooks),
 > it is paused within this hook before the first action.

 You can also use the **Unlock page** switch in the footer to unlock the tested page and interact with its elements.